ucb-bar/chipyard/docs/Advanced-Usage/Chip-Communication.rst

    make CONFIG=LargeBoomConfig run-asm-tests

-If you would like to build a DMI system with a Chipyard configuration, the you must create a top-level system with the DTM as well as a config to use that top-level system.
+If you would like to build and simulate a DMI system with a Chipyard configuration, the you must create a top-level system with the DTM as well as a config to use that top-level system.

 .. literalinclude:: ../../generators/example/src/main/scala/RocketConfigs.scala